 While this is true, and there is a normal range of pain tolerance, nausea, and vomiting, it violates the standard of care when the surgeon does not rule out a more serious cause.
 Radiology testing is helpful and useful, including studies like a barium swallow, gastrografin, and abdominal CT scan.

 Surgical experts that I have hired to review bariatric surgical malpractice cases have shared their opinion that when there is an abnormality on a post-operative diagnostic radiology study, the safest thing to do is return the patient to the operating room to address the problem.
-Unfortunately, some surgeons take a “wait and see” position for such complications, and can leave patients in a compromise, life-threatening status.
+Unfortunately, some surgeons take a “wait and see” position for such complications, and can leave patients in a compromised, life-threatening status.

 What you can do